ckester23/CS-422-Project-1/ProjectApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

 ## Development server
+In your Windows PowerShell, navigate to your ProjectApp directory Iinside this directory(whcih hold the app itself), do the following:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `ng serve --open` for dev server, and it'll open the localhost for you

 ## Code scaffolding